🇦🇺 Aussies: Get Your E-3 Visa for $499 🇦🇺

 Ask about E-3 experience before accepting an offer

-Many U.S. employers know H-1B but have never sponsored an E-3.
+Many U.S. employers know H-1B visa but have never sponsored an E-3.
 During the offer stage, ask directly whether their legal team has filed an LCA before.
 An employer unfamiliar with the process can delay your start date by weeks.

 Use Migrate Mate's E-3 filing service for the LCA and consulate prep